AdaCore/training_material/courses/fundamentals_of_ada/065_type_derivation.rst

 Signed Integer Types (Revisited)
 ----------------------------------

-* The *Basic Types* lecture introduced Ada's signed integer types, and the predefined integer types in package `Standard`.
-* But ... we missed one important detail.
-* A declaration like this:
+* The declaration

    .. code:: Ada

       type T is range L ..
 R;

-* Is actually a short-hand for:
+* Is short-hand for

    .. code:: Ada